Spryx-AI/spryx-devops-workflows/README.md

 ### 2. Spryx PyPI Publish Workflow

-The `spryx-pypi-publish.yml` workflow builds and publishes Python packages to PyPI using Poetry and OIDC authentication.
+The `spryx-pypi-publish.yml` workflow builds and publishes Python packages to PyPI using Poetry.

 **Features:**
 - Uses Poetry for dependency management and package building
 - Validates package description with twine
-- Publishes to PyPI using OIDC authentication (no tokens needed)
+- Publishes to PyPI using API tokens
 - Option to also publish to TestPyPI
-- Securely authenticates with PyPI using GitHub's OpenID Connect

 **Usage Example:**